 “If you can't laugh at your own characters, or shed a tear for them, or even get angry at one of them, no one else will either.” – Johanna Lindsey

 Born Johanna Helen Howard on this date in 1952, Lindsey has a legitimate claim to the title “Queen of American historical romance writers.”
-All of her books (well over 60 and counting) have reached the New York Times bestseller list and many of them have been number one, including her 2016 award winner, Make Me Love You.
+All of her dozens of books have reached the New York Times bestseller list and many have been number.
 To date, her books have been translated into 12 languages and sold well over 60 million copies.

 Born into a military family in Germany, she had the usual “Army Brat” experience of numerous moves before settling in Hawaii in 1964.
 She lived there even after marriage before moving to New England, where she still resides.